 I have overall responsibility for the strategic and operational management of the charity.
 I enjoy bolstering our relationships with businesses and other partners to help ensure our work has a meaningful impact for those in need in our city.
 You'll usually find me accompanied by my dog, Lena.

 As the Change and Transitions Lead my role is hugely varied.
 I deal with the day-to-day finances and provide financial support to the rest of the team.
 I also act as a floating support for managing and delivering projects, adding capacity where needed.
 And I’ll be involved in developing our reporting and evaluation tools.

 I work with young people that are experiencing homelessness.
 My role is split between finding them safe emergency accommodation either through our volunteer host or referring them to local night shelters like the 365.
 Theo other half of my job is supporting young people in finding safe and secure long-term accommodation and advocating on their behalf in these matters.

 My principal role is to oversee the operational elements of the charity and work alongside the Project Leads on a day to day basis to help ensure that we deliver quality services.
 I also support our Director Ben around our more strategic aims, working to improve our governance and promote the charity city-wide.

-I work with 16/19 year olds who are experiencing family breakdown.
-My role will involve placing young people into a family home with Host volunteers who have previous experience and training.
-I will be responsible for the day to day running of the project and I will be working alongside partnership agencies to ensure young people are at the forefront of any decision making.
-I will be supporting the young people and the Hosts during the transition to ensure safe, clear and consistent approach is met.
+I work with 16 -19 year olds who are experiencing family breakdown.
+My role involves placing young people into a family home with Host volunteers who have previous experience and training.
+I am responsible for the day to day running of the project and work alongside partnership agencies to ensure young people are at the forefront of any decision making.
+I support the young people and the Hosts during the transition to ensure a safe, clear and consistent approach is met.